kanaria69/Mainecoco/README.md

-## What did Michael Jackson name his denim store?
-Billy Jeans!
+## What concert costs only 45 cents?
+50 cent featuring Nickelback.